leoloso/leoloso.com/src/posts/added-namespaces-to-graphql-by-pop.md

 ## Why namespaces

 Namespaces help manage the complexity of the schema.
 This is particularly useful when embedding components from a 3rd party, where we can't control how the types have been named.
 For instance, different plugins in [WordPress](https://wordpress.org) may implement a `Product` custom post type (such as [WooCommerce](https://woocommerce.com/) or [Easy Digital Downloads](https://easydigitaldownloads.com)); if they wish to create a GraphQL type for it, they can't just name it `Product` or it may clash with another plugin.
-Hence, they would have to manually prepend their their type names with the company name (such as doing `WooCommerce_Product`), which is not the most beautiful solution.
+Hence, they would have to manually prepend their type names with the company name (such as doing `WooCommerce_Product`), which is not the most beautiful solution.

 Now, GraphQL by PoP enables to define an environment variable, and it will automatically prepend all types from a package with the PHP namespace used for that package (following the [PSR-4](https://www.php-fig.org/psr/psr-4/) convention, PHP namespaces have the form of `ownerName\projectName`, such as `"PoP\ComponentModel"`).